Tack

 Start the Daemon

-The daemon runs in the foreground.
-Open a new terminal for CLI commands.
+The daemon is machine-wide and reads the user config layer.
+Open a new terminal for project-scoped CLI commands.

 Submit an Objective